nikphillydev/2d-slam-pathplanner/README.md

 Developed on Clearpath Jackal robot platform.

-### Running the Project
+### Project Setup
+Clone the repo.
 This project uses Docker and VSCode Dev Containers to containerize the development process.

 - On a machine WITHOUT a NVIDIA GPU: